GuidoSillaste/medical-plant-site/README.md

 The imagery  visually represents the purpose of the website.

 All imagery provides alternative text to be used in the event that the element cannot be rendered.

+### Features

+The features of the site are very basic.
+Navigation bar stays at the top allowing to access all parts of the site.
+Footer stays at the bottom of the page giving people the option to navigate to all parts of the site.
+Landing page is simple whit a opening hero image followed by a herbalist intro and 3 sample plants. medical plants page is again starts whit a hero and is followed by 3x4 boxes of plants based on there difficulty to get.
+ON about page i make a simple intro to why the page would be benefit you.On contact page i give you a chance to fill in a form if you want to add a plant and why and contact table.

+- Landing page
+A simple landing page

+- Medical page
+Has many medical plants

+- About page
+Page purpose

+- Contact page
+Has a form and contacts